Gravitational waves from strong first order phase transitions: Fluid profile from one bubble simulations

 \section{Fluid profile from one bubble simulations}

-We present here the results of 1 bubble 3d simulations, where a single bubble is placed in a smaller lattice ($1024^3$) and allowed to collide with itself around the periodic volume.
+We present here the results of one-bubble 3d simulations, where a single bubble is placed in a smaller lattice ($1024^3$) and allowed to collide with itself around the periodic volume.
 All other parameters are the same as the full $4096^3$ grid simulations, as is the effective $R*$ (bubble centre spacing).
-The resulting fluid profiles at position $(x, y=0,z=0)$ before and after the fluid shells interact are shown in Fig.~\ref{fig:profile_plots}, along with the ideal hydrodynamic solutions for the expanding bubbles.
+The resulting fluid profiles at position $(x, y=0,z=0)$ before the fluid shells interact are shown in Fig.~\ref{fig:profile_plots}, along with the ideal hydrodynamic solutions for the expanding bubbles.
 These simulations indicate how close the fluid profiles are to their asymptotic form when they collide.
+We remark that the intial acceleration phase when the fluid relaxes towards its self-similar solution implies that computing $r/t$ using total simulation time will mildly underpredict $r/t$.
+As a result we use linear fitting of $r$ to $t$ to calculate the time offset $t_0$ and present the corrected measure in Fig.~\ref{fig:profile_plots}.
+There we can see that the detonation fluid shell is very close to its asymptotic profile, while the deflagration fluid shell is still undergoing acceleration.
+To further support this observation we additionally plot the wall velocity estimates ($v_{w,b}$ and $v_{w,\phi}$ defined in Section ~\ref{sec:sim_setup}) measured in the 3-dimensional one bubble simulations.

 We plot both the magnitudes of the 3-velocity $v$ and the enthalpy-weighted 4-velocity $U$ \eqref{e:Udef}, The strong peak in the enthalpy in the fluid profiles is responsible for the much larger value of $U$.